FND/uitil/README.md

 uitil - a tiny collection of JavaScript utility functions

-modules use CommonJS to easily allow picking and choosing
+modules use ES6 or CommonJS to easily allow picking and choosing